crazydogen/pynamer_CN/README.md

 There are also some common first names used by most Chinese people.
 Pynamer_CN is written with simple python3 codes us if-elif-else structure.
 Surprisingly, pynamer_CN is also supporting python2.
 ## What you can do with pynamer_CN?
 - By pynamer_CN, you can generate a common Chinese name for yourself.
-- Chinese name dictionary (with pyictor or any dictor).
+- Chinese name dictionary (with pydictor or any dictor).
 - Build your own NOT USE password lists.
 ## How to use it?
 ### Name styles